nojronatron/songr/README.md

 - Spring Initializr, Boot DevTools, and Thymeleaf
 - Gradle
 - HTML and CSS/Bootstrap
+- PostgreSQL 14.3
+- JPA persistence API
+- JDBC database connection wrapper
+-

 ## Features

+[ ] Update Album model so that it can be used with / saved in a database.
+[ ] Album Class should have title, artist, songCount, length (seconds) and imageUrl.
+[ ] User should be able to see information about all the albums on the site.
+[ ] User should be able to add albums to the site.
 [X] Ensure the SpringApp runs *verified with `gradlew build` and `gradle bootRun`
 [X] Create a 'hello world' route at '/hello'.
 Verify functionality by loading the route in the browser.
 [X] Create a route that will UPPER CASE any input words => '/hello' should return a static webpage with 'HELLO' on it.